cleancoded/code-cleaner/README.md

 # Installation

-1. Download the latest release of ghost backdoor plugin here:
+1. Download the latest release of Code Cleanup for WordPress here:
     * https://github.com/cleancoded/wordpress-code-cleanup/
 2. Upload plugin files to the `/wp-content/plugins/codecleanup/` directory (create this if it does exist), or install the plugin through the plugins area of the WordPress backend.
 4. Activate the plugin through the 'Plugins' area of the WordPress backend.